This blog first appeared on April 26, 2024. Updated June 7, 2025.

 Herpes is a viral infection caused by the Herpes Simplex Virus (HSV).

-This virus has two main types: Herpes Simplex Virus Type 1 (HSV-1) and Herpes Simplex Virus Type 2 (HSV-2).
+There are two main types of the same virus: Herpes Simplex Virus Type 1 (HSV-1) and Herpes Simplex Virus Type 2 (HSV-2).

 HSV-1 primarily causes Oral Herpes, which results in cold sores or fever blisters around the mouth and lips.
-HSV-2 is the main cause of Genital Herpes, creating outbreaks in the genital and anal areas.
+HSV-2 is the main cause of Genital Herpes, creating outbreaks in the genital areas.
+You can also get a Herpes infection in the anus.
+This is called Anal Herpes.

 While HSV-1 usually causes Oral Herpes and HSV-2 usually causes Genital Herpes, either virus can infect the oral or genital regions through oral-genital contact.

-After the initial infection, the Herpes virus establishes dormant infections within nerve cells.
-Periodic reactivations cause viral shedding and outbreaks of painful blisters and lesions in the areas where the virus first entered the body.
+After the initial Herpes Simplex infection, the virus establishes itself within your nerve cells.
+Periodically, the virus reactivates, causing painful blisters and lesions in the areas where the virus first entered the body.
+This is usually around the genitals or mouth.

 What is a rash?

-In medical terms, a rash is defined as a change in the colour, texture, or appearance of the skin that covers a widespread area of the body.
+In medical terms, a rash is a skin condition defined as a change in the colour, texture, or appearance of a significant portion of the skin.

-Other possible causes include taking particular medications, cancer, hormone imbalances, and circulatory issues.
+Other possible causes include hormone imbalances and circulatory issues.

 Why does Herpes cause a rash?

-This leads to the telltale reddening, swelling, and formation of fluid-filled blisters that coalesce into the classic herpes rash or “outbreak.”
+This leads to the telltale reddening, swelling, and formation of fluid-filled blisters.

 What can trigger a Herpes rash?